srobarts/bcnet-ansible-presentation/connecting-to-servers.md

-## Configuring connections to target servers
+# Configuring connections to target servers

-### Creating ansible user on target hosts
+## Creating the Ansible user

 We want to create a non-root user on the target machines that Ansible will use for running commands